Skip to content

 Check out different ND filters from Amazon!

-These rectangular filters will allow you to adjust exposure in your desired places.
-That explains why some filters have a clear (non-filtered) bottom side and a darker upper side.
-That way, you darken upper sky tones but leave foreground tones the same.
-As a result, you will get a nicely exposed photo.
+These rectangular filters enable you to adjust the exposure in specific areas.
+This is why some filters have a clear (non-filtered) bottom and a darker top.
+Doing so allows you to darken the sky tones while leaving the foreground unaffected, resulting in a well-exposed photo.

 8. Additional Tip: Don’t include the sky in your photo